Living to Learn & Learning to Live

 We offer a wide range of enrichment activities to complement the curriculum.

-Year 7, students begin to receive specific careers guidance through RPSE lessons as well as one to one interview and a range of planned activities such as the Tenner Challenge in Y7, the Employer Engagement Day in Y8, careers guidance during the options process for Y9 and university visits, and mock interview sessions during their GCSE course.
+Year 7 students are offered musical, sporting, creative and cultural opportunities in a broad range of clubs from Art Club to Choir to Science Club and Amnesty.
+Students begin to receive specific careers guidance through Character and Culture lessons as well as a one to one interview and a range of planned activities such as the Tenner Challenge in Y7, Employer Engagement events, careers guidance during the options process for Y9 and university visits.

-A rich range of enrichment opportunities and extracurricular trips continue in KS4.
+A rich range of enrichment opportunities and extracurricular trips continue in KS4 and 5.
 These include the 3 D printing club, Badminton, Camp (Year 9), Choral Group, Concert Band, Creative Writing, Dance Club, Debating, D of E Bronze, First Bow, Flute Ensemble, Football, Guitar Ensemble, Hockey, Percussion Ensemble, Pride (LGBTQ+), Rock Choir, Saxophone Ensemble, Science Club, Theatre Tech, Woodwind Group, Workshop Club and others.
+Work experience takes place in Year 10 and also students engage in mock interviews with employers and career guidance interviews.

 The curriculum aims to be accessible to all our students regardless of sex, gender, race, religion, special needs etc.